ewa-ilnicka/firstPortfolio/README.md

 ### RWD

 - I'm working on it (as in navigation).
-I experimented with grid, flex and @media but need some time to make it right.
+I experimented with grid, flex and @media but I need some time to make it right.

 ### Animation

-- I found free JS script with animation of moving constellation (adnotion about athor is in script), used it and modified for my design.
+- I found free JS script with animation of moving constellation (adnotation about author is in the script), used it and modified for my design.

 ## Images

-- Icon of girl is in svg format.
+- Icon of girl is in svg format (mit license).
-- Background image found on Photopea (mit).
+- Background image found on Pixabay (mit license).

 ---